taoplusplus/botw-getting-started/README.md

 ## Step 1: Finish Casual Play

-If you haven't completed the game casually now is your chance!
-This game is all about exploring and discovering things so don't spoil it and enjoy it while it lasts!
+Are you done exploring Breath of the Wild yet?
+We generally recommend players finish their casual experience before looking into speedrunning.
 If you're looking for a missing shrine, wondering what quests there are to do, or hunting for koroks and aren't yet worried about speed, Zelda Dungeon's walkthrough is a good place to go: https://www.zeldadungeon.net/breath-of-the-wild-walkthrough/

 ## Step 2: Watch Runs